Ratchathewi district: Administration

-The district is sub-divided into four sub-district (Khwaeng).
+The district is sub-divided into four sub-district (khwaeng).

 Landmarks

+Victory Monument

 Victory Monument was built by Prime Minister Plaek Phibunsongkhram to honour the 59 soldiers who died in the French-Thai War.
 The opening ceremony was held on 24 June 1942.
 It was built to the shape of five bayonets joined together and five statues around its base representing army, navy, air force, police, and civilian bureaucracy.
 There are 809 names inscribed below the statues, including the losses from World War II and the Korean War.
 The BTS skytrain station is nearby, and it used to be a major bus hub (until the 2016 when the bus hub was relocated to Mo Chit 2 Bus Station, platform area 3).

+Baiyoke Tower

 Baiyoke Tower (151 meters high, 43 floors) and Baiyoke Tower II (304 m, 85 fl) are both former tallest buildings in Bangkok that cannot be missed from the skyline.
 They are located in proximity in the area known as Pratu Nam.
-(Also see Shopping section below.)
 The construction of Baiyoke Tower was finished in 1987 and remained the tallest until 1993.
 Baiyoke Tower II was finished in late 1997 and opened to public January 1998.
 Both buildings are mostly utilized as hotels Baiyoke Suite (in tower I) and Baiyoke Sky (tower II) with lower floors as commercial shops.

+Suan Pakkad Palace

 Suan Pakkad Palace is a museum exhibiting Thai antiques, from ancient to recent ones.
 The museum compound contains eight traditional wooden Thai houses with exhibits inside.
 The old Ban Chiang pottery dates back to 4,000 years ago is among the highlight exhibits and is located in a modern Chumbhot-Pantip gallery building.
+In the former days, the palace used to be the location of the bridge known as Phra Ratchathewi Bridge crossing Khlong Phra Chae Chin, both of which have since been removed and replaced by what is now Ratchathewi Intersection.